couchbaselabs/cbl-realm-template-app-swiftui-todo/README.md

 ## Updating Item Domain Model

-The [Item](https://github.com/couchbaselabs/cbl-realm-template-app-swiftui-todo/blob/main/App/Models/Item.swift#L22) file was modified to remove the Realm annotations and to refactor some properties to meet standard Swift conventions.
+The [Item](https://github.com/couchbaselabs/cbl-realm-template-app-swiftui-todo/blob/main/App/Models/Item.swift#L22) file was modified to remove the Realm annotations and to refactor some properties to meet standard Swift conventions for serialization.

 The Item class was changed to support the Codable and Identifiable protocols.
 The Swift serialization library allows the conversion of the class to a JSON string for storage in Couchbase Lite, so changes were made to the class to make it serializable by the Swift serialization library.

 Finally, a [ItemDAO](https://github.com/couchbaselabs/cbl-realm-template-app-swiftui-todo/blob/main/App/Models/Item.swift#L3) (Data Access Object) was created to help with the deserialization of the Query Results that come back from a SQL++ QueryChange object.

-## Updating Sync Repository

-A heavy amount of the conversion code was done in the [SyncRepository](https://github.com/couchbaselabs/cbl-realm-template-app-kotlin-todo/blob/main/app/src/main/java/com/mongodb/app/data/SyncRepository.kt#L26) file.

-### Implementation of DatabaseService
+## Database Service

-A new [DatabaseService](https://github.com/couchbaselabs/cbl-realm-template-app-kotlin-todo/blob/main/App/Data/DatabaseService.swift#L15) class was added to the Data folder to handle interactions with the Couchbase Lite Database.
+A new [DatabaseService](https://github.com/couchbaselabs/cbl-realm-template-app-swiftui-todo/blob/main/App/Data/DatabaseService.swift) was created to handle interactions between the Couchbase Lite Database, Collection, and Replicator and the rest of the application.

 ### Initialize Couchbase Lite Database and Replication Configuration

+The DatabaseService [ininitializeDatabase](https://github.com/couchbaselabs/cbl-realm-template-app-swiftui-todo/blob/main/App/Data/DatabaseService.swift#L78) function handles the following tasks:

+- Initalization of the Database
+- Creation of the Collection
+- Creation of Indexes
+- Creation of Cached Queries
+- Setup of the Replicator.

-The [DatabaseService ininitializeDatabase function](https://github.com/couchbaselabs/cbl-realm-template-app-swiftui-todo/blob/main/App/Data/DatabaseService.swift#L78) implements the initalization of the Database and the creation of the data.items collection.
+The following code snippet creates the database file and the `data.tasks` collection.

 ```swift
  self.database = try Database(name: databaseName)